friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 </p>
 </div>
 <div class="caption">
     Figure 2: a graphical plot for two models - one with high evidence, and one with low evidence.
-The red dots are the given data, which are the same for the left and right plots.
+The red dots are the observed data points, which are the same in both plots.
 The gray contour lines represent the prior's density over possible functions while the black line is the mean of the prior.
+The left plot is an example of a prior that explains the data well; most data points fall on a high density function according to the prior.
+On the right, by contrast, the prior gives very low density to the function that created the data, so the the evidence is much worse.
 </div>

 #### Choosing Basis Functions

 Evidence can be used to decide which basis function to use.
-At the beginning of this post, I showed an example with two polynomials, but we can compare more than just two functions each time.
+At the beginning of this post, I showed an example with two polynomials.

 Below, I show the same as figure 2, just for Gaussian basis functions which are defined according to: